silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 `multiply_and_print`).
 Also, in addition to accepting arguments, C procedures can "return" a value when they are finished.
-Whatever `main` returns is the exit code for the program, so I've changed the `void` to `int` (meaning it returns an integer rather than nothing) and added `return 0` to indicate that everything worked.
+Whatever `main` returns is the exit code for the program, so I've changed the `void` to `int` (meaning it returns an integer rather than nothing) and added `return 0` for an exit code of 0 (recall from last chapter that 0 is a common exit code for indicating "everything worked").

 Now that you know how `main` and `return` work, can you understand how our simple `sevn.c` program works?